 Once you reach Prague city center you will see them almost everywhere.
 So called “vintage cars” taking tourist around.
 They are replicas designed couple years back in Poland.
 Locals don´t like them because they are extremely long, noisy and they are making the downtown traffic even worse.
 After recent controls initiated by Prague City Hall it was found out that these cars are in a very bad technical condition and in many cases run ilegally – without proper licence.
 Some of them were registered as tractors or snow cats!!!
 55 cars out of 58 controlled had some technical or legal issues.
 10 of them were pulled away right after the control.
 Think twice before you hop on.

-6. Exchange offices
+6. Exchange offices and Euronet ATMs

-Definitely avoid tricky ATMs branded with Euronet Worldwide logo.
+Definitely avoid the tricky ATMs branded with Euronet Worldwide logo.
 Once their machines detect foreign card, they will charge you high fees, give you low exchange rate and will also push you to withdraw high amount of money (like 10 000 CZK – for this amount you can buy for example 222 large tap beers).
 And please never ever exchange money in the street!!!!

 7. Taxi drivers

 I could write an extra chapter about local taxi drivers (especially about those doing their business downtown).
 But to make this paragraph shorter I will give you a simple advise: never take a taxi in the street.
 Either call it through a dispatch or via your hotel front desk.
 But the best option is to use Uber, Liftago or Bolt apps (alternative taxi providers) and leave the greasy taxi drivers behind.
-To make it clearer, taxi drivers are well known for their disgusting tricks to rip people off, especially tourists.
+To make it clearer, Prague taxi drivers are well known for their disgusting tricks and ripping people off, especially tourists.
 Please don´t support them.